flatironinstitute/ccn-software-sfn-2025/docs/source/full/day2/place_cells.md

 ### How to know when to regularize?

-In the [last session](./head_direction.md), Edoardo fit the all-to-all connectivity of the head-tuning dataset using the Ridge regularizer.
-In the model above, we're not using any regularization?
-Why is that?
+In the [head direction](./head_direction.md) notebook, we fit the all-to-all connectivity of the head-tuning dataset using the Ridge regularizer, and we learned that regularization can combat overfitting.
+What we didn't show is how to choose a proper regularizer.
+Generally, too much regularization leads to underfitting, i.e. the model is too simple and doesn't capture the neural variability well.
+To little regularization may overfit, especially when we have a large number of parameters, i.e. out model will capture both signal and noise.
+This is what we saw in the head direction notebook when we used the raw spike history as predictor.

-We have far fewer parameters here then in the last example.
-However, how do you know if you need regularization or not?
-One thing you can do is use cross-validation to see whether model performance improves with regularization (behind the scenes, this is what we did!).
+What we are looking for is a regularization strength that balances out the bias towards simpler models with the variance necessary to explain the data.
+However, how do we know how much we should regularize?
+One thing we can do is use cross-validation to see whether model performance on unseen data improves with regularization (behind the scenes, this is what we did!).
 We'll walk through how to do that now.

 Instead of implementing our own cross-validation machinery, the developers of nemos decided that we should write the package to be compliant with [scikit-learn](https://scikit-learn.org), the canonical machine learning python library.
 Our models are all what scikit-learn calls "estimators", which means they have `.fit`, `.score.` and `.predict` methods.
 Thus, we can use them with scikit-learn's objects out of the box.